 2. Please email only one list (multiple files or lists can not be submitted).

 3. Please put all international addresses at the end of the list.
 (Domestic, or U.S. addresses should be listed first).

-You can email your addresses directly to your designer, or to email@example.com, and as always, we will confirm receipt.
+You can email your addresses to firstname.lastname@example.org, and as always, we will confirm receipt.
 We will send you an email proof of the addresses in the layout for approval before printing.
 Once your envelopes have been approved for printing, or sent to the printer, no more addresses can be added or changed.
 Make sure to email us your addresses prior to your design being finalized, as we need to have the addresses approved before we can invoice you and start production of your order.

 ———— EXAMPLE of FORMAT ————-